 - Make the pasta and the hard-boiled eggs.

-- Prep the ingredients (chop, slice, dice and set aside)
+- Prep the ingredients - Chop, slice, dice the chicken, pineapple, red onion, carrots, celery, pickles, and eggs.

-- In an extra-large bowl, combine all of the ingredients evenly.
+- In a large mixing bowl, combine all of the ingredients evenly with the mayonnaise.

 You can also add: